Fonta1n3/FullyNoded/Docs/QandA.md

 Max: I wouldn’t be so worried about an air gapped laptop.
 As it’d only be handling transactions that had been signed.

+#### Question : Do I have to be in the same network?

+Best way to find out is try.
+FN over Tor v3 should allow you to access from anywhere.

 #### Question : How do we get the rpc credentials on the nodl?

 You have to log in like this [link](https://docs.lightning-solutions.eu/nodl-box/advanced/how-to-access-bitcoin-cli-and-lncli) shows you.